awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

-# Rotating Your SSL/TLS Certificate<a name="UsingWithRDS.SSL-certificate-rotation"></a>
+# Rotating your SSL/TLS certificate<a name="UsingWithRDS.SSL-certificate-rotation"></a>

 As of March 5, 2020, Amazon RDS CA\-2015 certificates have expired\.
 If you use or plan to use Secure Sockets Layer \(SSL\) or Transport Layer Security \(TLS\) with certificate verification to connect to your RDS DB instances, you require Amazon RDS CA\-2019 certificates, which are enabled by default for new DB instances\.
 If you currently do not use SSL/TLS with certificate verification, you might still have expired CA\-2015 certificates and must update them to CA\-2019 certificates if you plan to use SSL/TLS with certificate verification to connect to your RDS databases\.

 Follow these instructions to complete your updates\.
 Before you update your DB instances to use the new CA certificate, make sure that you update your clients or applications connecting to your RDS databases\.

 Amazon RDS provides new CA certificates as an AWS security best practice\.
-For information about the new certificates and the supported AWS Regions, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
+For information about the new certificates and the supported AWS Regions, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 **Note**
 Amazon RDS Proxy uses certificates from the AWS Certificate Manager \(ACM\)\.
 If you are using RDS Proxy, when you rotate your SSL/TLS certificate, you don't need to update applications that use RDS Proxy connections\.
 For more information about using TLS/SSL with RDS Proxy, see [Using TLS/SSL with RDS Proxy](rds-proxy.md#rds-proxy-security.tls)\.